-Green Smiley Points and House Points
+Green smiley points or team points and House Points

-Green Smiley Points are awarded for work in class, on the playground and throughout school.
+Green smiley points or team points are awarded for work in class, on the playground and throughout school.

-House Points are collated after receiving a number of Green Smiley Points or when offered a House Point.
+House Points are collated after receiving a number of Green smiley points or team points or when offered a House Point.
 Whole class points are counted at the end of each week and the winning class receives a treat for having the best behaviour that week.